niloyb/ScaleSpikeSlab/README.md

-## Scalable Spike-and-Slab (S^3)
+# Scalable Spike-and-Slab (S^3)

+This package contains algorithms for *Scalable Spike-and-Slab* (S^3), a scalable Gibbs sampling implementation for high-dimensional Bayesian regression with the continuous spike-and-slab prior.

-This package contains scripts to reproduce the results of article "Scalable Spike-and-Slab", by Niloy Biswas, Lester Mackey and Xiao-Li Meng.
+It is based on the article "Scalable Spike-and-Slab", by Niloy Biswas, Lester Mackey and Xiao-Li Meng.
+The folder `inst` contains scripts to reproduce the results of the article.

-### Installation
+## Installation

 The package can be installed from R via: